blowb/blowb-doc/install-internet-service-docker/piwik.rst

    Navigate to Piwik Marketplace.

-Then in the searchbox, search for ``LoginLdap``, and you should now see that the LoginLdap shows up in the plugin panel as shown in :numref:`piwik-marketplace-ldaplogin`.
+Then in the searchbox, search for ``LoginLdap``, and we should now see the LoginLdap plugin in the plugin panel as shown in :numref:`piwik-marketplace-ldaplogin`.

 .. _piwik-marketplace-ldaplogin: